martingtz/prueba1/README.md

 #Installing

-Copy the folder rpi to your Raspberry Pi home folder Copy the folders lisandra_receiver and transmitter to your desktop
+Copy the folder rpi to your Raspberry Pi home folder.
+Copy the folders lisandra_receiver and transmitter to your desktop.

 #Running the tests